 A UK Team of drone experts are attempting to be the first people in history to fly a drone across the English Channel – a single flight of 34km!
 This is also the longest single flight of a quad-copter in the World!

 Joining the ranks of Jean-Pierre Blanchard, John Jeffries, Louis Bleriot and Harriet Quimby the Ocuair Team will break a famous aviation milestone if they are successful.

 A quick Internet search shows that not much has been done in quad-copter distance flying so the Team, from a UK commercial UAV operator Ocuair, aims to set a new standard in endurance and distance flying.
 This in itself produces a complex challenge.

-Given that Richard will be operating on the very edge of what is practically possible for a quad-copter the weather conditions are critical.
+Given that the pilot will be operating on the very edge of what is practically possible for a quad-copter the weather conditions are critical.
 Any type of adverse wind will have a severe impact on the drone meaning it might not make the distance.
 And given that they will be flying over water there are no second chances or emergency landings!